Surf Forecasts:

 Table - best surf conditions forecast for Polzeath over the next 16 days.

 Alright folks, Rusty here.
-Let’s have a look at what’s shaping up for Polzeath over the next couple of weeks.
+Let’s take a look at what’s coming up for the next couple of weeks.

 Rusty.